Share this with a buddy!

 Vegan feta in a food processor.

-Open your package of phyllo sheets and drape a damp towel over the open package, so they don’t dry out.
+Open the phyllo sheets and drape a damp towel over the package so they don’t dry out.

 Buttering the phyllo with a pastry brush.